conversant/disruptor/README.md

   <classifier>jdk8</classifier>
 </dependency>
 ```
-Or through the "main" jar
+Or through the main jar

 ```
 <dependency>